 Terminal C

-- Designated travel lounge at Gates C8
+• Designated travel lounge at Gates C8

-- Gates 12 offers chairs with downward slanted foot rests
+• Gates 12 offers chairs with downward-slanted footrests

-- A lounge near Gate C20, behind Starbucks, has armchairs with footstools and two couches
+• A lounge near Gate C20, behind Starbucks, has armchairs with footstools and two couches

 Terminal D

-- Two lounge areas at Gate D22, upstairs from the Duty Free area
+• Two lounge areas at Gate D22, upstairs from the Duty-Free area

-- A small, dark room in Terminal E near IHOP, next to the windows
+• A small, dark room in Terminal E near IHOP, next to the windows

 Terminal E

-- Pre-Security at Terminal E’s check-in desk 31 has couches
+• Airside at Terminal E’s check-in desk 31 has couches

-- A designated lounge area between Gates E7 and E8, with a few leather chairs and couches
+• A designated lounge area between Gates E7 and E8, with a few leather chairs and couches

 Rest Zones

 Dallas Fort Worth Airport offers designated rest zones where tired travellers can relax and enjoy some stress-free time before their flight.
-These Travel Lounges are a cozy space with some padded lounge chairs and workstation seating, with power outlets at each seat.
+These Travel Lounges are a cozy space with padded lounge chairs and workstation seating, with power outlets at each seat.
 Locations: Gates B28, C8, C26, and E8.

 Staff